Rodhin/tfc-currency/readme.md

 - Clay molds for early coin making with a slightly smaller yield (maybe 2-3 coins / 100 units instead of 5)

-- Coin exchanging (example: 100 copper to 1 silver unshaed recipe)
+- Coin exchanging (example: 100 copper to 1 silver unshaped recipe)

 - Configuration for all the above and the yield rate.